acalcino/BM2331_2025/Tutorial_3/03_blast.md

 You can now hit enter. wget is a command to download files from the internet to your current location.
 When a URL links directly to a filename, you don't need to include the `-O` option but as this URL points to an API endpoint, you do need to give wget a name to save the file as.

 As this file is gzipped, you can't just inspect it directly, for example with `cat`.
-Instead, try using `zcat` and pipe then output to `less`.
+Instead, try using `zcat` and then pipe the output to `less`.

 ![hmm](images/hmm.png)